ivos/signboard/src/site/markdown/features.md

 	*__My projects__*

-	If I am a member of a project, the page lists the projects I am a member of.
+	If I am a member of a project, the section lists the projects I am a member of.
 The list shows name attribute of project.

-	If I am not a member of any project, the page states so and shows links to create a new project and to find an existing project.
+	If I am not a member of any project, the section states so.

+	The section shows links to to find an existing project and create a new project.

 1. __Edit my user profile__